Riddhish Herbals

 Traditional Ayurvedic Importance

 In classical literature this formulation is described in the context of Vatarakta Chikitsa (the treatment of vatarakta).
 The classical verse commends Manjishthadi for the eighteen types of kushtha (skin disorders), vatarakta, shleepada, medodosha and netraroga.
-Manjishtha itself is one of the most respected rakta-prasadana (blood-supporting) and varnya (complexion-favouring) dravyas described across Charaka Samhita and the Bhavaprakasha Nighantu.
+Manjishtha itself is one of the most respected rakta-prasadana (blood-supporting) and varnya (complexion-favouring) dravyas described across the Charaka Samhita and the Bhavaprakasha Nighantu.
 Supporting herbs such as Sariva (Hemidesmus indicus), Nimba (Azadirachta indica) and Haridra (Curcuma longa) are traditionally valued for Pitta balance and skin wellness, while the Triphala group within the formula reflects its classical, time-tested composition.

 Key Features